interviewing a new hire. realistic. backs to the camera

 Labor laws

 Hiring employees comes with legal responsibilities that small business owners must be aware of to comply with labor laws.
+If you are considering employing individuals from other countries, it is crucial to understand immigration laws and ensure that all workers become legal in the USA by obtaining the necessary work visas or permits.
 Ensure you are familiar with specific regulations related to areas such as minimum wage, working hours, overtime, employee classification (employee vs. independent contractor), and discrimination laws.
 Consulting with an employment attorney or a human resources professional can assist you in understanding and meeting these legal obligations.

 Local minimum wage